wonglkd/Baleen-FAST24/README.md

 2. Plot graphs using our intermediate results.
     - Example: notebooks/paper-figs/fig-01bc,17-202309.ipynb
 3. Select additional simulations to run if desired.
+    - See notebooks/reproduce/, in particular commands.ipynb and reproduce_commands.sh

 ## Directory structure